vogler/free-games-claimer/README.md

 See `config.js` for all options.

 #### How to set options
-You can put options in `data/config.env` which will be loaded by [dotenv](https://github.com/motdotla/dotenv).
+You can add options directly in the command or put them in a file to load.

+##### Docker
+You can pass variables using `-e VAR=VAL`, for example `docker run -e EMAIL=foo@bar.baz -e NOTIFY='tgram://...' ...` or using `--env-file fgc.env` where `fgc.env` is a file on your host system (see [docs](https://docs.docker.com/engine/reference/commandline/run/#env)).
+You can also `docker cp` your configuration file to `/fgc/data/config.env` in the `fgc` volume to store it with the rest of the data instead of on the host ([example](https://github.com/moby/moby/issues/25245#issuecomment-365980572)).
+If you are using [docker compose](https://docs.docker.com/compose/environment-variables/) (or Portainer etc.), you can put options in the `environment:` section.

+##### Without Docker
-On Linux/macOS you can also prefix the variables you want to set, for example `EMAIL=foo@bar.baz SHOW=1 node epic-games` will show the browser and skip asking you for your login email.
+On Linux/macOS you can prefix the variables you want to set, for example `EMAIL=foo@bar.baz SHOW=1 node epic-games` will show the browser and skip asking you for your login email.

-For Docker you can pass variables using `-e VAR=VAL`, for example `docker run -e EMAIL=foo@bar.baz ...` or using `--env-file` (see [docs](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file)).
-If you are using [docker compose](https://docs.docker.com/compose/environment-variables/), you can put them in the `environment:` section.
+You can also put options in `data/config.env` which will be loaded by [dotenv](https://github.com/motdotla/dotenv).

 ### Notifications
 The scripts will try to send notifications for successfully claimed games and any errors like needing to log in or encountered captchas (should not happen).